yuki-koyama/siggraph-2025-summary/README.md

 ```

 The scraped papers will be saved to `data/papers.json` in JSON format.
 Each entry
-includes the paper's title, authors, schedule information, and a link to its
+includes the paper's title, authors, session and paper IDs, schedule information,
-dedicated presentation page on the SIGGRAPH site.
+and a link to its dedicated presentation page on the SIGGRAPH site.
+The
+representative images for each paper are downloaded to `data/images/` and the
+JSON file stores both the original image URL and the saved image filename.